-Route Setting Manager, Team Coach - Employee since 2013
+Setter, Team Coach - Employee since 2013

 Hailey was born and raised in Anchorage, Alaska, where she cultivated a love for anything outdoors.
 She started climbing in 2010 upon arriving in Bozeman and immediately was hooked on the physicality and mentality of the sport.
 In addition to climbing, Hailey enjoys long distance trail running, mountain biking, nordic and alpine skiing, and spending time in the mountains.
 If she isn't spending time outside, you can find usually find her cuddled up with a mug of tea or in the kitchen baking her legendary chocolate chip cookies.

 Favorite Climbs: She loves long moderate trad routes and summiting desert towers in Moab, but around Montana her favorite areas are the Gallatin Canyon and the Northern Bridgers.
 Her favorite route is The Mutt and Jeff at Humbug Spires.

 Customer Specialist, Instructor - Employee since 2017